williamdemeo/cs644-fall2022/projects/Project2/README.md

 ```

 Now you can run the project and see what the final `DataFrame` contains.
 What do you
 see when you compare elderly men versus elderly women's time usage?
-How much
+Compared to active people, how much
-time elder people allocate to leisure compared to active people?
+time do elderly people allocate to leisure activities?
 How much time do
-active employed people spend to work?
+active employed people spend on work activities?

 -----------------